 The way that you understand an action is by recreating in your vision system what it would look like to perceive that event and recreating in your motor system what it would be like.” (source: NPR.org)

-How to do this in sales: First, identify your goal.
-If you want to sell someone your product or service, make it tangible for them.
+If you want to sell a target customer your product or service, make it tangible for them.

 - Include it in your email as the first part of a BAB or PAS formula